 “Megan’s orthosis has been custom-made from carbon fibre and moulded to fit her to provide the stability and strength she needs when riding.

-“It’s fantastic to see how it has helped Megan with her performance and we will be cheering her on when she competes at the Paralympic Games.”
+“It’s fantastic to see how it has helped Megan with her performance and we were delighted to see her succeed at the Rio 2016 Paralympic Games.”

 “What’s great is with the AFO I don’t have to think as much about my leg and it allows me to concentrate on my cycling.
 For the most part my leg is flaccid but it can all of a sudden go rigid, for instance if I put too much power through it when I am cycling or I spin my legs really fast, so the support my AFO provides really helps,” explains Megan.